 This course offers an interpretive and critical study of literature that is appropriate for children from preschool through the elementary school years.
 The course will focus on the various literary genres, elements of fiction, authors and illustrators.
-Prerequisite: EDU 200 and EDU 243
+Prerequisite: EDU 200.
+Offered every fall for day students.